-When someone's life depends on the work you do,
+When someone's life depends on the work you do, you'll find purpose.

 When I told my parents I was passionate about theater and wanted to be an actress, they were not amused.